RobotecAI/rai/docs/manipulation.md

 We integrated [openVLA](https://openvla.github.io/) model with O3DE and ROS 2.
 Our work on Robotic Arm Manipulation Demo is public and available [here](https://github.com/RobotecAI/rai-manipulation-demo).
 Instructions on how to run the demo will be released soon.

-## Issues and challenges

-We are investigating optimal dataset size and diversity to generalize the model for our needs.
-As VLA models are quite novel approach, intuitions regarding the fine-tuning of such models are only just being developed.

 ## Summary of Fine-Tuning Experiments